Access Denied

 Large, red Thai chili 1 piece

-1. Wash the ribs thoroughly and then pat them dry.
+1. Rinse the ribs thoroughly and then carefully pat them dry.

 2. Using a sharp knife, cut between the bones into individual rib pieces.

-3. Crush black peppercorns coarsely in a mortar.
+3. Coarsely crush the black peppercorns in a mortar.

-4. Heat oil in a saucepan or frying pan with high sides and fry the curry paste, stirring constantly, until fragrant.
+4. Heat oil in a pot or high-sided pan and fry the curry paste, stirring constantly, until fragrant.

-5. Add spare ribs along with a small splash of water and fry until they have completely changed color.
+5. Add the spareribs along with a small splash of water and sear until they have changed color completely.

-7. Deglaze the ribs with water or stock and simmer covered over medium heat for one hour.
+7. Deglaze the ribs with water or broth and simmer, covered, over medium heat for one hour.

-8. Shortly before the hour is up, tear the kaffir lime leaves into large pieces and cut the Thai chili into fine rings.
+8. Shortly before the hour is up, tear the kaffir lime leaves into coarse pieces and slice the Thai chili into fine rings.

-9. Remove the lid from the pot, reduce the heat slightly, and add the kaffir lime leaves and chili rings to the curry.
+9. Remove the lid from the pot, reduce the heat a little more, and add the kaffir lime leaves and chili rings to the curry.

-10. Simmer for another half hour until thickened.
+10. Simmer for another half hour to thicken.

-11. Divide the finished Gaeng Khua Prik Si Khrong Moo into bowls or deep plates and serve piping hot with jasmine rice.
+11. Serve the finished Gaeng Khua Prik Si Khrong Moo in bowls or deep plates, steaming hot, with jasmine rice.

 Jens Reiskoch